Claude Opus 4.5Batch 1

 This isn't anti-intellectualism—it's a sophisticated insight about how expertise can become a prison.
 The expert knows all the reasons something "can't work," which closes off exploratory paths.
 The outsider, unencumbered by this knowledge, can ask naive questions that turn out to be fundamental.

-Brenner deliberately cultivated this through cross-disciplinary movement: from pigments to cytochemistry to microscopy to genetics to phage to coding problems.
+Brenner deliberately cultivated this through cross-disciplinary movement: from pigments to cytochemistry to microscopy to genetics to to coding problems.
 Each transition brought fresh eyes.
 He notes that Gamow could pose the coding problem "in a form that no biochemists could pose it, because that's not the way they thought."

 The Bayesian interpretation: Experts have very tight priors concentrated on known solutions.
 Novices have diffuse priors that give non-zero probability to unconventional approaches.
 When the true solution lies outside the expert's probability mass, the novice has better expected outcomes.

-2. The "Don't Worry Hypothesis" — Strategic Problem Deferral
+2. The "" — Strategic Problem Deferral

 This is perhaps Brenner's most practically useful invention:

-The DNA unwinding problem exemplifies this.
+The unwinding problem exemplifies this.
 When the double helix was proposed, many said unwinding looked "impossible."
 Brenner's response: don't worry, assume an enzyme exists that can do it.
 This let theory proceed.
 Eventually helicases were discovered.

 1. 1"Seems impossible" is usually "I can't currently imagine how"